zNaLa/docs/docs/FAQ-doc2.md

 1. If you are in need of a Second Rythm within your server you can invite Rythm 2 by [clicking here](https://rythmbot.co/rythm2).

 ### How can I change the location of Rythm Announcing Songs?
-Rythm announces the songs where it was originally started playing from when you used `!play Song_URL` and/or `!summon`.
+Rythm will announce songs in the channel the command is used.
 Look below to see how to change the location of the announces of songs.

 1. Let's say you used the `!play Song_URL` and/or `!summon` command in the channel `#music-commands`.
-In `#music-command` Rythm will start announcing songs in that channel you used `!play Song_URL` and/or `!summon`.
+In `#music-command` Rythm will start announcing songs in the channel in which you used the command.
 2. If you would like to change th location of the song announcements, you can do `!disconnect` and use `!play Song_URL` and/or `!summon` in a different channel within your server.

 ### How can I view more than page using the queue command?